Port Authority plans toll, fare hikes, $4 airport tax for taxis, app-based cars

-NEW YORK CITY (WABC) -- The Port Authority is once again considering raising tolls and fares, as well as added a $4 tax on all airport pickups in taxi and app-based for-hire vehicles.
+NEW YORK CITY (WABC) -- The Port Authority is once again considering raising tolls and fares, as well as adding a $4 tax on all airport pickups in taxi and app-based for-hire vehicles.

 The proposal aims to raise $235 million pay for airport and other infrastructure improvements.